kadirahq/go-tools/logger/README.md

 # Logger

+> status: completed

 A basic logger package which supports multiple levels of logging.
-Users can enable of disable log levels using the "log" environment variable.
-By default, logger logs **info** and **error** logs.
-Custom log levels can be added as required.
+Users can enable or disable log levels using the "log" environment variable.
+By default, logger logs **info** and **error** levle logs.
+Custom log levels can be added anytime as required.
 More information can be found on [godoc](http://godoc.org/github.com/kadirahq/go-tools/logger).

 ## Installing